Definitions for terms you’ll encounter as you prepare for first year.

 Breadth requirements are degree requirements that ensure all students graduating with an honours degree from the Faculty of Arts & Science have completed courses across a broad range of subjects as part of their undergraduate education.

 The official Faculty of Arts & Science listing of degrees, programs, course descriptions and Faculty of Arts & Science rules and regulations.

-A course that must be taken at the same time as another course.
+A co-requisite course must be taken at the same time as another course.
 E.g., MAT135H (first-year Calculus) is a co-requisite for PHY131H (first-year Physics).

 A fee deferral indicates a financial arrangement that enables qualified students to register without making the minimum required payment.
 Students who qualify for OSAP or other student loans are usually eligible for a fee deferral.

 Full course equivalents (FCE) refer to the number of credits that are within a course.
 A full credit course (1.0 FCE) is indicated by a Y designation (e.g., ENG140Y).
 A half credit course (0.5 FCE) is indicated by an H designation (e.g., MAT135H).